-This country-specific Q&A provides an overview to Competition Litigation laws and regulations that may occur in Philippines.
+This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Philippines.

 What types of conduct and causes of action can be relied upon as the basis of a competition damages claim?

 Under the Philippine Competition Act (“PCA”), any person who suffers direct injury by reason of any violation of the PCA may institute a separate and independent civil action.

 However, the PCA has not repealed the provisions of the Civil Code on unfair competition, so a competition damages claim may also find basis therein.
 Article 28 of the Civil Code in particular states that unfair competition in agricultural, commercial, or industrial enterprises or in labor through the use of force, intimidation, deceit, machination or any other unjust, oppressive or highhanded method shall give rise to a right of action by the person who thereby suffers damage.